 website under construction, XO!

-STAY TUNED: lots coming, including new printmaking & photography workshops, portrait studio, open studio hours, exciting first friday art trail events, & more! &&&, been busy in the studio creating lots of work, teaching, community events, & more!
+STAY TUNED: lots coming, including new printmaking & photography workshops, portrait studio, open studio hours, exciting first friday art trail events, & more! (&&&, been busy in the studio creating lots of work, teaching, & community events!)

-[fresh letterpress prints! live photography portrait studio! &, more!]
+[fresh letterpress prints! poetry reading! live music! flatland records! &, more!]

 I. Senses related to the physical exertion of pressure.